 “We are delighted to celebrate this superb paper by Professor Inoue’s group describing detailed studies of both the total synthesis of a highly complex, macrocyclic peptidic antibiotic and related analogs, as well as function-oriented studies unveiling aspects of the compound’s profound biological activity,” says The Journal of Organic Chemistry Editor-in-Chief Scott J. Miller.
 “We are grateful also to the authors and nominators of many truly outstanding papers for the lectureship award, and I am also grateful to our independent committee that performed the challenging work of selecting the winner.”

-The Journal of Organic Chemistry Outstanding Publication of the Year Lectureship Session at the 2018 ACS Fall National Meeting
+The Journal of Organic Chemistry Outstanding Publication of the Year Lectureship Session at the 256th ACS National Meeting & Exposition in Boston

-As the recipient of The Journal of Organic Chemistry Outstanding Publication of the Year Award Lectureship for 2018, Inoue will present a lecture at an ACS Division of Organic Chemistry session in his honor at the 2018 ACS Fall National Meeting in Boston.
+As the recipient of The Journal of Organic Chemistry Outstanding Publication of the Year Award Lectureship for 2018, Inoue will present a lecture at an ACS Division of Organic Chemistry session in his honor at the 256th ACS National Meeting & Exposition in Boston.
 The session will also celebrate Tehshik P. Yoon, recipient of the Organic Letters Outstanding Publication of the Year Award Lectureship for 2018.

 An Interview with Masayuki Inoue